 We test performance and assess ease of installation and use.
-Performance testing utilises NTFS drive formatting, which doesn’t have the maximum drive volume size limitation (typically 32GB) of FAT32 format, nor the 4GB individual file size limitation.
+Performance testing utilises NTFS drive formatting for Windows drives that don’t have the maximum drive volume size limitation (typically 32GB) of FAT32 format, nor the 4GB individual file size limitation.
 Where drives are supplied formatted with HFS+ for OS X, we test them using that format.

 We time multiple transfers of two multi-gigabyte sets of data (one set of large files, one of small files) to each drive using each connection port included, recording the read and write speeds and averaging them for a final figure.
 Where there is more than one option, the fastest interface speed is used for the performance score.

 We also assess the software that comes with the drive (if any), and if backup software is supplied, how easy it is to install and set up a backup routine, backup files and restore them to the drive.

 - Performance (70%) is assessed with drives formatted as NTFS.
 The performance score is relative for the drives tested and not directly comparable to our previous hard drive tests.
 However, we also supply actual read/write speed figures for comparison.
 All connection ports are tested and the fastest interface speed is for the performance score.

 - Ease of use (30%) comprises an assessment of hardware installation (40%), design advantages/disadvantages (20%), overall style (20%) and software installation (20%).

 Software versatility is made up of backup (50%), security (40%) and power management (10%) support.
 However, software versatility is for comparison only and does not contribute to the overall score.